vindarel/lisp-journey/content/blog/these-years-in-common-lisp-2018.md

 A very welcome improvement is the Common Lisp fundation's website: https://common-lisp.net/ It got a massive update and is now attractive.
-We had http://lisp-lang.org/ (don't miss its success stories section), but common-lisp.net was a googlers' honey pot.
+We had http://lisp-lang.org/ (don't miss its success stories section (did you know that pgloader was re-written from Python to CL ? :) )), but common-lisp.net was a googlers' honey pot.

 This website uses two "awesome" lists that were created or massively furnished last year: